WOLO-TV: Bahakel purchase

 In 2001, WOLO activated a new transmitter tower along I-20 outside Camden, one of the tallest structures in South Carolina at 537.7 m.
 Prior to then, the station had long been plagued by a weak signal.
-Although it decently covered Columbia and most of its inner suburbs in Richland and Lexington counties, it only provided grade B signal coverage of the second-largest city in the market, Sumter, and was all but unviewable in some outlying areas even after the 1981 power increase.
+Although it decently covered Columbia and most of its inner suburbs in Richland and Lexington counties, it only provided grade B signal coverage of the second-largest city in the market, Sumter.
+Even after the 1981 power increase, it was all but unviewable in some outlying areas.
 The new tower, in contrast, increased WOLO's coverage by 50 percent, providing at least secondary coverage of 24 counties from Charlotte's outer suburbs to the Pee Dee.
 It also allowed the station to begin digital broadcasts.
 The station rebranded from "ABC 25" to "ABC Columbia" in 2005; the move coincided with the return of local news production to the city after three years where the anchors were based at WCCB.

 In 2002, the station became the second commercial television station in the Columbia market to sign on a digital signal.
 WOLO's broadcasts became digital-only, effective June 12, 2009.
 As part of the SAFER Act, WOLO-TV kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 Since at least 1986, WOLO has claimed WCOS-TV's history as its own.
 However, FCC history cards for WOLO make no mention of WCOS-TV.